xiaoman-liu/NCPP/README.md

 List all the dependencies required by your project in the requirements.txt file.
 Ensure they are all installed using the pip command provided in the installation guide.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0.
 See the LICENSE file for more details.
+If you use this code or build upon the ideas presented in this model, please cite our paper [paper link] and/or this GitHub repository [https://github.com/xiaoman-liu/NCPP/tree/main]
 ## Report Paper

 ## Contributing